This post may contain affiliate links. Please read my Disclosure Policy .

 - In a four-quart saucepan, bring three quarts of liberally salted water to a boil over high heat.
 When the water boils, reduce heat to simmer until you’re ready to cook the pasta.

 - While the water is heating up, grate the skin of the lemon into a small saucepan.
-Cut the lemon in half and squeeze the juice into the pan, removing any seeds.
+Cut the lemon in half and squeeze 1 tablespoon of the juice into the pan, removing any seeds.
+Reserve the other 1 tablespoon of lemon juice for step 5.
 Add the garlic and one tablespoon of olive oil to the saucepan.
 Stir to blend well.
 Place on stovetop on low heat.

 - Heat a large nonstick pan with 2 tablespoons of olive oil over high heat until very hot and almost smoking.
 Season the scallops with salt and pepper.